Song655/MPI-cluster-learn/README.md

 fi
 ```
 Exit and login once again or do a source ~/.bashrc for the changes to take effect.

 Now your hostname via ssh command should return the other node's hostname without asking for a password or a passphrase.
 Check that this works for all the slave nodes.

 ## Setup NFS
-a In master, setup NFS Server
+a.
+In master, setup NFS Server

 i
 ```g